Sam Altman is not a blithering idiot

 If you perform this exercise accurately, or at least if you get the same results as me, you’ll see a 20C quite indistinguishable from Stage III melanoma.
 And this progress continues, to rousing applause and general self-congratulation, right up into our own dear official NYT-approved 2013.
 Hey, been to Egypt lately?
 What’s that Google guy up to these days?
 Is he still tweeting?

 Speaking of Twitter, I experience this reality check in person every day.
 My daughter’s preschool is at 10th and Howard, two blocks from Twitter HQ.
 It’s actually not too hard to park at 10th and Howard.
-So the average number of what Sibyl calls “dangerous persons,” and to an ordinary grownup are basically indistinguishable from zombies, that I and my bubbly daughter have to navigate around between the car door and the security guard is… I don’t know… 1.3?
+So the average number of what my daughter calls “dangerous persons,” and what to an ordinary grownup are basically indistinguishable from zombies, that I and my bubbly daughter have to navigate around between the car door and the security guard is… I don’t know… 1.3?
 1.7?
 It can’t be much more than 2.